 Other Thoughts: When I played there was a long walk into the course (close to half mile) I wished there were holes on this walk and since then I guess they have installed a basket or two on the way out & supposedly made the parking area closer or in a different location

-Cons: Coarse design is lacking.
+Cons: Coarse design is decent.
 Lots of hiking on sloping hill sides.
-No water besides a small trench.
+No water shots besides a small trench on one basket.
 There's a few tee boxes to close to other fairways.
-Custom baskets aren't as good as the regular ones.
-The hike in is extremely stupid from main parking area.
-There could have been twice as many baskets with better design.
+The custom baskets are just ok.

 Other Thoughts: Heard this course gets crowded.
 Went on a day it was supposed to rain and didn't, and it wasn't bad.
 If I lived in the area I'd play here quite a bit, not for the course layout, but for the beautiful setting.
 Love the holes out in the meadow area.

 1 of 8 people found this review helpful.